-After yesterdays long walk and not much sleep we have decided to have a lazy day.
+After yesterdays long walk and not much sleep we decided to have a lazy day.
 Plan was to eat, resting, explore town and if there was enough energy to walk to waterfalls Chorrillo Del Salto.

 A waving hand and fancy cardboard sign in Puerto Natales.
 It ended with little bit of blood, scraped head and huge milanesa in Rio Gallegos.
 What an adventure.